thosgood/this-weeks-finds/markdown/151-200/week195.md

                                \   |   /
      ......................................................................
                                  \ | /
-     1d real rep                  \|/
+     1d real rep                  |/
      of SU(3)                     e7

 I hope this makes things a bit more vivid!

 ------------------------------------------------------------------------

-Addendum: My definition of \"Kaehler manifold\" above was a bit nonstandard.
-For a while, some of us on sci.physics.research started worrying that it wasn\'t equivalent to the usual one!
+Addendum: My definition of "Kaehler manifold" above was a bit nonstandard.
+For a while, some of us on sci.physics.research started worrying that it wasn't equivalent to the usual one!
 Luckily, it turns out that it is.
 Here is some of our discussion of this issue.

 John Baez wrote: